zin-w/Heart-attack-prediction/README.md

-# Heart-attack-prediction
+# Heart attack prediction

-A machine learning model that predicts the likelihood of heart attacks based on clinical data.
-Built for educational and research purposes.
+A machine learning project to predict the likelihood of heart attacks using clinical data.
+Built for educational and research purposes, this project demonstrates the full ML pipeline: data cleaning, exploratory analysis, model training, validation, and explainability.

-In this project, we'd dive into heart attack prediction, using the data from kaggle

 ___
 ## Dataset